opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 ### Choosing the right method

 There are several options to choose from when building your `knn_vector` field.
-To determine the correct methods and parameters to choose, you should first understand what requirements you have for your workload and what trade-offs you are willing to make.
+To determine the correct methods and parameters, you should first understand the requirements of your workload and what trade-offs you are willing to make.
 Factors to consider are (1) query latency, (2) query quality, (3) memory limits, and (4) indexing latency.

 If memory is not a concern, HNSW offers a strong query latency/query quality trade-off.